Integration on the Surreals: Some open questions and a remaining problem

-We draw the positive portion of the paper to a close by stating a number of open questions that naturally arise from the material in preceding sections.
+We draw the positive portion of the paper to a close by stating a problem and two open questions that naturally arise from the material in preceding sections.

-At present, the mathematical theory of resurgent functions does not extend much beyond height one transseries, a limitation due to the daunting complexity of rigorously proving the applicability of \'Ecalle-Borel summability at each step of the inductive construction that would lead to the existence of a corresponding space of transseries.
+The mathematical theory of resurgent functions for height one transseries has long been worked out in great detail.
+In a far ranging recent work \cite{Ecalle5}, however, \'Ecalle has provided what he describes as an ``exploratory rather than systematic" presentation of an extension of his theory of resurgent functions, including \'Ecalle-Borel summability, beyond height one transseries to transseries having arbitrary heights and depths.
 This naturally suggests:

-{\bf Question 1.} How much more of the system of resurgent functions can be subsumed under our ``constructive" treatment of extension and antidifferentiation operators?
+{\bf Problem 1.} Based on a rigorous theory of arbitrary height and depth transseries, generalize our ``constructive'' treatment of extension and antidifferentiation operators to all resurgent functions.

-We note that assuming that the above-said issue of the applicability of \'Ecalle-Borel summability can be overcome, at present it does not appear that it would be very difficult to generalize our extension and antidifferentiation operators to such an enriched class of functions.

-A related and perhaps much deeper question is:
+A related and perhaps much deeper issue is broached by:

-{\bf Question 2.} Do well-behaved extension operators exist for broad classes of functions that cannot be obtained by the aforementioned inductive construction?
+{\bf Question 1.} Do well-behaved extension operators exist for broad classes of functions that cannot be obtained from the inductive construction yielding transseries?
+More specifically, do well-behaved extension operators exist for broad classes of functions defined on surreals of arbitrary length (or at least having lengths larger than $\omega^\omega$).

 The answer to this question would shed light on the very important but much less understood subject of {\em formalizability} of functions.\footnote{``[Reducibility] to a properly structured set of real coefficients'' \cite[p.
-75]{Ecalle2}. }
+75]{Ecalle2}.} We note that Jean \'Ecalle offered the following very interesting observation in response to this question.

+\begin{quote} ... under the (reasonable) assumption that the limits for extending operations such as integration on functions of $\No$ to $\No$ roughly coincide with the limits for the effective (bi-constructive) formalization for real germs at $\infty$, one falls back on a subject on which much thought has already been spent, and I think one can confidently predict the broad outline of the answer.
+The ultimate constructive extensions would:

+1. \emph{include} all formal transfinite iterates of order $\alpha < \omega^\omega$ of the exponential, together with a coherent system of incarnations as real germs (and while the search for \emph{one} privileged system of incarnations is hopeless, comfort may be taken from the fact that all coherent incarnations are isomorphic).

+2. \emph{exclude} the full set of so-called nested expansions (even well-nested ones), for there mutual compatibility conditions would have to be met, which could not possibly be ensured \emph{constructively}, i.e. without massive recourse to AC.